Vespid/C-Programming-Class/README.md

-# MAE9
-MAE9 Homework Assignments from Fall 2009
+C Programming Homework Assignments from Fall 2009

-This is an archives of my old C programming assignments from MAE9
+This is an archive of my old C programming assignments from uni